By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• 85% of omega-3 supplements exceed laboratory oxidation thresholds, but human studies show minimal adverse effects
+• Laboratory testing shows oxidation in omega-3 supplements, but human studies demonstrate minimal adverse effects

 • Digestive processes may neutralize oxidation products that appear harmful in laboratory testing